 Introduction to the fundamental questions, concepts, theories, and general principles of sociological thought.
 Inquiries into culture, socialization, norms, power relations, social institutions, and group interaction.
 Illustrates how human action transforms society, and how social and cultural forces constrain human action.
 Fulfills one of the Foundations - Social and Behavioral Sciences.
 Offered every semester.

-A comparative examination of the impact of development on families and gender roles in third world countries.
-Will include consideration of general issues (e.g., factors affecting family reproduction decisions, women in the formal and informal labor force, etc.) and in-depth study of gender and family in one or more countries.
-Fulfills Cultures - Global Perspectives.
+Explores the impact of economic change on families and gender roles in developing countries.
+Will include consideration of factors affecting family reproduction decisions, women in the formal and informal labor force, etc., and in-depth study of gender and family in one or more countries.
+Fulfills General Education Cultures - Global Perspectives.
 Part of the Identity Issue.
 Cross-listed with WGS 350.
 Offered fall and winter semesters.
-Prerequisites: Fulfillment of general education Foundations - Writing and junior standing.
+Prerequisites: Junior standing.

 Interdisciplinary approach to the ways in which mediated mass culture produces meaning in contemporary American society as examined through a variety of critical lenses such as political economy and sociocultural analyses of the organization of the mass media, media content, and audience reception studies of film, television, and/or music cultures.
 Part of the Information, Innovation, and Technology Issue.
 Cross-listed with INT 366.
 Offered every year.
 Prerequisite: Junior standing.